 Meeting Our Vision

 A milestone in Arts House’s shift toward sustainability was 2014’s Greenie-In-Residence Program, which saw Matt Wicking from Tipping Point spend time with us to facilitate a year-long program of workshops, consultation and networking events based on greening the arts.
-Since then we have there have been ongoing initiatives to maintain a focus on our role within a dynamic ecosystem, be it the compost kept very healthy by staff and Arts House artists, an edible garden on the Arts House terrace, or the care we take in our policies towards waste and recycling.
+Since then there have been ongoing initiatives to maintain a focus on our role within a dynamic ecosystem, be it the compost kept very healthy by staff and Arts House artists, an edible garden on the Arts House terrace, or the care we take in our policies towards waste and recycling.

 Some of the key sustainability initiatives visible to Arts House patrons include: